kevinchowder/NYCSubwayCanvas/README.md

 another dataset from the U.S. Census bureau - American Community Survey 5-year estimates that gives the Gini coefficient by zip code.

-3) I linked the household children data and the list of Gini coefficients by bringing in two more datasets - one contains a list of zip codes and their longitude/latitude coordinates, while the other contains the list of all NYC subway stations and their
+3) **Finding Station Zipcode** - I linked the household children data and the list of Gini coefficients by bringing in two more datasets - one contains a list of zip codes and their longitude/latitude coordinates, while the other contains the list of all NYC subway stations and their